Appyo-Poste/Poste-Chrome-Extension/README.md

 ## Running:
 You will need at least node v18

 `nvm install 18`

 `nvm use 18`

+Your first time within the repo you'll need to:
+`npm install` to install all dependencies within `node_modules`.
+Then `npm run dev` to build a development version of `bundle.js`.
+If you have modified the css or haven't generated the output css file you'll also need to follow the tailwindcss build process below.

 ### Start the Tailwind CLI build process:
 `npx tailwindcss -i ./src/styles/globals.css -o ./src/output.css --watch`

+The `--watch` flag can be ommitted if not doing continuous development.

 ### To build bundle.js:
 `npm run build` to build for production